ThomasByr/BioInfo-genome/README.md

 - `Results` : On the left panel, you can see the system tree.

 This tree is built from https requests to the NCBI FTP server, and is used to navigate through the genome files.
-Because there are a lot of files, this tree view is generated on the fly, when you double click on a node.
-Files and folders are displayed with their respective icons, and the tree is sorted alphabetically.
+All files are loaded once in startup, and then cached in memory.
 To preselect an organism, simply click on it in the tree view.

 - `Region Selection` : On the right panel, you can see the region selection.